Andy-P/RecurrentNN.jl/README.md

 step(s, lstm, 0.01, 0.00001, 5.0);
 ```

-A much more detailed example similar to Karpathy's can be found in the example folder.
+A much more detailed example can be found in the example folder.

 ## Warning: Beta
 Tests using the example from Karpathy's library show similar results but the code needs to be more thoroughly tested.